0atman/noboilerplate/scripts/38-autism.md

 notes:

-- The clothes I can wear are defined solely by my sex?
+- The clothes I can wear are defined solely by my biological sex?
 - That doesn't seem very likely, and needlessly restrictive.
 - Who cares?
 - Who told you these rules?